November 19, 2019

 -Where do you get the ideas for your clothing styles?

 LL: Oh, I...
 Well, I've always enjoyed wearing things on my head.
 It used to be very, very practical when I was at art school.
 I was majoring in sculpture and I used to work a lot in cement plaster, and there it was really essential to wear something on your head, but... and after wearing something on your head every day, you have to sort of think of elaborating it in some way, and I actually enjoyed this and I suppose it became some sort of a habit.
 But I also like tieing things up, really.
 I like things that will rearrange themselves during the course of the day, and I suppose I like also wearing a few different layers, because I like to be at the right temperature, if possible.
 So if you wear a lot of things, you can always take it off.
-I like really customising clothes rather than, you know, (destroying) something, designing and then trying to make it up.
+I like really customising clothes rather than, you know, (destroying) something, designing, and then trying to make it up.
 That's not really my style.
 I like to see the potential in something.
 And I also like going to the sales, like on the last day.
 You know, when those... everything that's there is what nobody else wants, 'cause then you've probably got something fairly unique.

 -Ok.
 I might thank you for talking to us today and hope that the rest of your tour goes well.